FSoft-AI4Code/XMainframe/README.md

 # Procedure of Data Construction
 ## Mainframe-Training

 We utilized two different sources: using the GitHub API to collect COBOL projects hosted on GitHub and gathering online document data relevant to mainframes.
 In total, Mainframe-Training Dataset consists of 236 million tokens from documents about the mainframe technology and COBOL constructs.
-In pre-training process, we combined our Mainframe-Training Dataset with [SlimOrca-Dedup](https://huggingface.co/datasets/Open-Orca/SlimOrca-Dedup) to enrich the model’s mainframe knowledge while retaining its general capabilities.
+In the pre-training process, we combined our Mainframe-Training Dataset with [SlimOrca-Dedup](https://huggingface.co/datasets/Open-Orca/SlimOrca-Dedup) to enrich the model’s mainframe knowledge while retaining its general capabilities.

 ## Mainframe-Instruct